alainmbebi/L21-norm-GS/README.md

 3- The folder data contains Brassica napus and wheat data sets from [MTGS](https://CRAN.R-project.org/package=MTGS) and [BLRG](https://CRAN.R-project.org/package=BGLR ) packages respectively.

-4- The file Example_run.R is an implementation example of all models/functions previously discussed.
+4- The file Example_run.R is an implementation example of all models/functions previously discussed, using the Brassica napus data set.

 5- Notes
+* The MTGS.mlasso function is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using multivariate LASSO

+* The MTGS.kmlasso function is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using Kernelized multivariate LASSO

+* The MTGS.mrce function is called from [MTGS R package](https://CRAN.R-project.org/package=MTGS) and compute the GEBVs using MRCE

 * By default, all cross-validation scripts use 5-folds

 * The following abbreviations are used, CV: Cross Validation, GBLUP: Genomic Best Linear Unbiased Prediction, GS: Genomic Selection, LASSO: Least Absolute Shrinkage and Selection Operator, MOR: Multiple Output Regression
 MRCE: Multivariate Regression with Covariance Estimation, MTGS: Multi Traits Genomic Selection.